LukeSmithxyz/mutt-wizard/README.md

 - Error handling for the many people who don't read or follow directions.
 Fewer errors generally.
 - Addition of a manual `man mw`
+- Now handles POP protocol via `mpop` for those who prefer it (add an account with the `-P` option).
+POP configs are still generated automatically.

 ## Help the Project!